 Welcome to Your Chatsworth Information Resource

-The township of Chatsworth is made up of several small communities including Arnott, Berkeley, Chatsworth (village), Desboro, Dornoch, Glascott, Grimston, Harkaway, Hemstock Mill, Holford, Holland Centre, Keady, Keward, Kinghurst, Lily Oak, Lueck Mill, Marmion, Massie, Mooresburg, Mount Pleasant, Peabody, Scone, Strathavon, Walter's Falls, Williams Lake & Williamsford.
+Chatsworth is a township in Grey County, Ontario that was formed in 2000 by amalgamating Holland Township, Sydenham Township and the village of Chatsworth.
+The township of Chatsworth is made up of several small communities including Arnott, Berkeley, Chatsworth (village), Desboro, Dornoch, Glascott, Grimston, Harkaway, Hemstock Mill, Holford, Holland Centre, Keady, Keward, Kinghurst, Lily Oak, Lueck Mill, Marmion, Massie, Mooresburg, Mount Pleasant, Peabody, Scone, Strathavon, Walter's Falls, Williams Lake and Williamsford.

 View Chatsworth in a larger map